34 phenomenal Food Markets in Europe Worth Traveling For

 European food markets – United Kingdom

 Durham Market has both indoor and open-air markets.
-In the indoor Market Hall, there is an array of over 40 independent shops – you would find a wide variety of local produces, artisan cheese, fresh vegetables, clothes, jewellery.
+In the indoor Market Hall, there is an array of over 40 independent shops – you would find a wide variety of local products, artisan cheese, fresh vegetables, clothes, and jewellery.
 It’s open six days a week from Monday to Saturday.

 St. George’s Market – Belfast